stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 With this in mind, let us consider the following statement about linearizability:
 <q>"Linearizability provides the **illusion** that each operation takes effect **instantaneously** at some point between its invocation and its response,
-implying that the meaning of a concurrent object's operations can still be given by pre- and post conditions."</q>[^4] The authors clearly do not mean to imply that operations take effect instantaneously in a temporal sense &mdash; that is why they call it an illusion.
+implying that the meaning of a concurrent object's operations can still be given by pre- and post conditions."</q>[^4] The authors clearly do not mean to imply that operations take effect instantaneously in a temporal sense&mdash;that is why they call it an illusion.
 But why exactly does such an illusion occur when a linearizable object is used?
 It is because the requirements imposed by the linearizable consistency model
 <q>"allow us to describe acceptable concurrent behavior directly in terms of acceptable sequential behavior,
 an approach that simplifies both formal and informal reasoning about concurrent programs."</q>[^4]